schemen/OpenFormicaria/docs/modules.md

 ## Portal
 ![CV2](img/10.jpg)

 A module used for founding colonies.
-Connect your test tube with queen and brood with the initial few workers here.
+Connect your test tube with the queen and brood and the initial few workers here.
-This module servers as the first small outworld!
+This module serves as the first small outworld!

 Don't forget to print the cover and feeder lids.